Dica-Developer/vim-jdb/README.md

 # vim-jdb

+This is a fork of Dica-Developer/vim-jdb so checkout the main branch as well.

 Its a JAVA debugger frontend plugin for VIM.
 It allows to debug a JAVA program via the JDB debugger.
 It allows remote debugging via attach parameter.
 It marks by vim-jdb setted breakpoints and shows the current file and line the debugger stays in.